tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 - go to the GitHub website: https://github.com
 - sign in to GitHub as `tcrook0`
-- click `tcrook0` drop-down, in upper right corner
+- click `tcrook0` drop-down, upper right corner
 - click `Your repositories` link
 - click `New` button, below `tcrook0` drop-down
 - enter the following in `Repository name` field: `IntegratedProjects`